mlcommons/dataperf/dataperf-adversarial-nibbler/README.md

 ### Submit reflection of your results as a paper

-You can write up your experiences in participating in this competition and submit it as a paper to the Adversarial Nibbler track at the [ART of Safety Workshop](https://sites.google.com/view/art-of-safety/home) this year!
+You can write up your experiences in participating in this competition and submit it as a paper to the Adversarial Nibbler track at the [ART of Safety Workshop](https://sites.google.com/view/art-of-safety/home) (virtual) co-located with AACL2023!
 The deadline is September 20, 2023.

 ---